List of Hayate the Combat Butler characters: Sanzenin household

 Back home, Nagi is informed by her grandfather, that she can be reinstated as the heir should she brings him a King's Jewel.
 After a failed attempt to obtain it from Hayate's brother, Nagi orders Hayate to steal the Jewel in possession of Mikado instead.
 Despite knowing that he was robbed, Mikado accepts it back and agrees to have her become the Sanzenin heir once again.
-On the next Christmas Eve, Nagi finds out Hayate's true feelings and falls into a great depression, and without Maria, her broken spirit unlocks the King's Jewel power awakening in a dreamworld where Hayate loves her for real.
+On the next Christmas Eve, Nagi finds out Hayate's true feelings and falls into a great depression; without Maria, her broken spirit unlocks the King's Jewel power awakening in a dreamworld where Hayate loves her for real.
 After reconciling with Nagi, Hayate made it so she won't suffer the same fate as her mother, rescuing her but staying in the dream world as he couldn't leave, back in the real world a tearful Nagi shouts Hayate's name, and he appears by her side thanks to their strong bond.
 Nagi gives Hisui the "Loto's Key" and the inheritance, saying she doesn't need it anymore as she is gonna earn her own money, but wishes to eat cake with Hisui sometime, after that she fires Hayate freeing him of his duty to protect her, telling him to live as he wants and love whoever he wants, Hayate accepts and leaves a tearful Nagi.
 After a time skip of two years, a now self-sufficient Nagi attends a normal middle school, living with Chiharu and Kayura who have failed to pay next year's tuition for Hakuou Academy.
 On another Christmas night, Nagi's about to get kidnapped in the same place she was rescued by Hayate, but this time she takes care of the situation herself, and observing Hayate surprised at her growth and tells her that even when he's not her butler anymore, his desire of protecting her and wanting to be by her side hasn't changed and that there is "something he needs to tell her," in which a smiling Nagi happily replies that "the night is young", locking hands after that and walking together, implying that this time their feelings are mutual and not a misunderstanding.